nassultany/AdventOfCode2021/README.md

 To test them out, just head to the C/ directory for any day, and do `make test` to run on the sample input, or `make run` to run on my input.
-Change the `#define PROBLEM x` to x=1 or x=2 depending on which problem you want to solve.
+Change the `#define PROBLEM x` to x=1 or x=2 depending on which problem you want to solve (in main.c).